 This FAQ describes the December 2018 update to the iBird Pro for Android Download Database screen functionality.
 Note that we modified the download feature so that it is easier to track the progress.

-Previously, the the download was tracked by pulling down the activity menu from the top of the screen.
-This menu contained the the progress bar for the database download.
+Previously, the download was tracked by pulling down the activity menu from the top of the screen.
+This menu contained the progress bar for the database download.
 The problem was the menu contained other information unrelated to the database, such as a history of your notifications, and many customers found this confusing.
-Furthermore, the progress bar could disappear if you tapped anywhere on your screen, which forced you to pull it down again to track the progress.
-Our attempt to make this easy to understand by adding an example picture of what the progress bar looked like, ended up making things worse--even with the words SAMPLE spread clearly across the example image--customers thought this WAS the actual dynamic progress bar.
+Furthermore, the progress bar would disappear if you tapped anywhere on your screen, which required you to pull it down again to track the progress.
+Our attempt to make this easy to understand by adding an example picture of what the progress bar looked like, ended up making things worse—even with the words SAMPLE spread clearly across the example image—it appeared as though this WAS the actual dynamic progress bar.
 And the example was stuck at 65%.
-So lesson learned, we came up with a better approach.
+So, lesson learned, we came up with a better approach.

-In this version of iBird we put a real progress bar right in the middle of the screen, as you can see in the figure below.
-The yellow progress bar continually updates as the database is downloaded, calculates how much time is remaining and refreshes itself even if you leave the app and come back later.
+In this version of iBird we put a real progress bar right in the middle of the screen that continually updates as the database is downloaded, it calculates how much time is remaining and refreshes itself even if you leave the app and come back later.

 Refer to the screen below while following the installation steps.